TantalizingPotato/progress/README.md

 ## Progress 12-7

 ### ✅ Finished
+1. finished the first round of paper modification.
+### 👷 In Progress
+1. modifying the paper.
+2. learning PyTorch internals.
+### 📈 To Do
+1. to make the paper ready for submission.

+## Progress 12-7

+### ✅ Finished
 1. finished the first draft of paper.
 ### 👷 In Progress
 1. modifying the paper.